shellyalmo/weather_forecast_project/README.md

     ```
     pip install -r requirements.txt
     ```
-* Create the local database by running the file createDB.py

 * Signup on the OpenWeatherMap website to get your own API key.
 This API key has to remain private, and that's why it will be saved as an environment variable and will be hidden outside of the program.

 * Create in the project folder a file called .env